-Subject to the Nondisclosure Provisions of H. Res.
-895 of the 110th Congress as Amended

-- 262. In this matter, the Board finds that although Representative Lance may have acted in good faith reliance on the written pre-approval of the Committee on Ethics, he nevertheless may have received an impermissible gift of travel from an impermissible source in violation of House rules, standards of conduct, and federal law.
+- Subject to the Nondisclosure Provisions of H. Res.
+895 of the 110th Congress as Amended individual who relies on approval from the Committee on Ethics in accepting a proscribed gift, may nevertheless be liable for its receipt.570 - 270.
+In this matter, the Board finds that although Representative Bridenstine may have acted in good faith reliance on the written pre-approval of the Committee on Ethics, he nevertheless may have received an impermissible gift of travel from impermissible sources in violation of House rules, standards of conduct, and federal law.
 In similar matters, the Committee on Ethics has found that the receipt of the gift was impermissible and proscribed by House rules even when an individual may reasonably have believed otherwise.
-528 - 263.
-The Board recommends that the Committee on Ethics further review the allegations above because there is a substantial reason to believe SOCAR, AFAZ, and BAKIAD were impermissible sponsors of travel to Azerbaijan and Turkey through their extensive organization and financing of the trip.
-Because of this sponsorship, the Board also finds a substantial reason to believe that Members of Congress and staff accepted payment of travel expenses from impermissible sources, resulting in an impermissible gift, in violation of House rules and regulations, standards of conduct, and federal law. - 264.
-Accordingly, the OCE Board finds there is substantial reason to believe that although Representative Lance did not knowingly accept, he nevertheless received an impermissible gift proscribed by House rules and regulations, standards of conduct, and federal law.
+571 - 271.
+The Board recommends that the Committee on Ethics further review the allegations above because there is a substantial reason to believe SOCAR and AFAZ were impermissible sponsors of travel to Azerbaijan through their extensive organization and financing of the trip.
+Because of this sponsorship, the Board also finds a substantial reason to believe that Members of Congress and staff accepted payment of travel expenses from an impermissible source, resulting in an impermissible gift, in violation of House rules and federal law. - 272.
+Accordingly, the OCE Board finds there is substantial reason to believe that although Representative Bridenstine did not knowingly accept, he nevertheless received an impermissible gift proscribed by House rules, standards of conduct, and federal law.